carbon-language/carbon-lang/docs/project/principles/principle-generics.md

 ### No novel name lookup

-No novel (generic specific) rules for name lookup:
+We want to avoid adding rules for name lookup that are specific to generics.

--   An example of these would be the name lookup rules inside of Rust's traits.
+This is in contrast to Rust which has different lookup rules inside its traits.
--   Instead, structure generics in a way that reuses existing name lookup facilities of the language.
+Instead, we should structure generics in a way that reuses existing name lookup facilities of the language.
+For example, if `x` has type `T`, then if you write `x.y` you should be able to look up `y` in the definition of `T`.

 ### Closed overloading